![]() |

 Jefferson, Oh / Oct 2011 / RWH

-After the passage of the Staggers Act, allowing railroads to abandon their unprofitable branches, local businessmen all over the state of Ohio alarmed at the prospect of loosing rail service approached the state for help.
+fter the passage of the Staggers Act, allowing railroads to abandon their unprofitable branches, local businessmen all over the state of Ohio alarmed at the prospect of loosing rail service approached the state for help.
 A program known as "Rails for Ohio" was developed to help keep businesses from leaving the state because their rail service was being terminated.
 ODOT (Ohio Department of Transportation) administered these funds which were to be used to purchase branch lines that were to be abandoned unless there was an operator interested in taking over their operation.
 This program is now handled by the ORDC (Ohio Rail Development Commission).
 The ORDC was conceived in 1994 and promotes the continuation of rail service; creates an awareness of and development of rail service within the state for both freight and passengers.

 Ashtabula, Carson & Jefferson Railroad

-Located in the northeastern corner of Ohio, only a dozen miles from Lake Erie, the Ashtabula, Carson & Jefferson Railroad is a six mile shortline offering both freight and tourist passenger service.
+ocated in the northeastern corner of Ohio, only a dozen miles from Lake Erie, the Ashtabula, Carson & Jefferson Railroad is a six mile shortline offering both freight and tourist passenger service.
 Chartered in 1984 by local business interests to preserve the "Jefferson Industrial Track", the AC&JR today provides bulk commodity shipping and transloading services in Jefferson, Ohio -- home of the road's office, historic depot, and at one time a tourist railroad operation.
 The 6 mile trackage is a surviving segment of a former Lake Shore & Michigan Southern Railway division connecting Jefferson to points north and south.
 Later, the line would come under the control of the New York Central, but by the late 1950s trackage south of Jefferson had been removed.
 Under Conrail, the line was slated for abandonment in the early 1980s, until local interests and the State of Ohio secured the property for shortline use.
-Tourist operations under the name Ashtabula, Carson & Jefferson Scenic Line began in 1991, but weer ended in 2014.
+Tourist operations under the name Ashtabula, Carson & Jefferson Scenic Line began in 1991, but were ended in 2014.
 The AC&JR interchanges with the Norfolk Southern at its small Carson staging yard, just south of Interstate 90.

 1910 Official Guide ad / collection